LiamCahill/portfolio-site/src/content/hero/index.md

 ---
 templateKey: hero
-title: Howdy!
-My name is Liam and I'm a software engineer.
+title: Hello, there I'm Emerson Argueta
 subtitle: building web apps and sites and enjoying it as much as eating a good plate of food.
-description: Originally from Hartford, Connecticut I'm a software engineer who is exciting to learn new technologies.
-Most recently, I have been able to focus in HTML, TypeScript and React.
-I look forward to learning how I can build products for others.
+description: I'm a software engineer from Southern California and I code to build things for the web that help people.
+I also strive to be a clean coder in hopes that I stay friends with people that code for a living.
 ---